 The late Pliocene Tuscan Formation is comprised of interbedded lahars, volcanic conglomerate, volcanic sandstone, siltstone, and pumiceous-tuff sourced from ancestral Cascade Volcanoes (DWR, 2014; Helley and Harwood, 1985; Lydon 1968).
-The formation can be seen in outcrops along the eastern side of the Sacramento Valley from the Redding area in the north to near Oroville in the south (DWR, 2014).
+The formation can be seen in outcrops along the eastern side of the Sacramento Valley groundwater basin from the Redding area in the north to near Oroville in the south (DWR, 2014).
 In the subsurface, the volcanic sourced deposits of the Tuscan interfinger with the metamorphic sourced sediments of the Tehama Formation in the vicinity of the Sacramento River, forming the western extent of the Tuscan Formation (Garrison, 1962; Lydon, 1968).
 The westward extent of this interfingering can be west of the Sacramento River (DWR, 2014).
 Beneath the valley sediments, the Tuscan Formation is relatively flat lying, dipping 2 to 3 degrees on the western side of the valley (Olmstead and Davis 1962).
 Thicknesses of the formation ranges from 300 ft at the westward extent to 1,700 ft in the east (Lydon, 1968).
-In the Subbasin, the formation may be at its maximum thickness, 1,700 ft.
+In the Subbasin, the thickness can be 1,300 ft (Figure 2-27).